awsdocs/amazon-ec2-user-guide-windows/doc_source/configure-access-to-serial-console.md

 By default, there is no access to the serial console at the account level\.
 You need to explicitly grant access to the serial console at the account level\.

-You can use a service control policy \(SCP\) to deny access to the serial console so that nobody in your AWS Organization can access it, and then add exceptions in an IAM policy\.
+You can use a service control policy \(SCP\) to deny access to the serial console so that nobody in your organization can access it, and then add exceptions in an IAM policy\.
 By using an SCP and IAM policies, you can control access to the serial console at the following levels:

 **Organization level**
 You can use a service control policy \(SCP\) to deny access to the serial console for member accounts in your organization\.
 To grant access to the serial console, you need to configure permissions in an IAM policy\.
 For more information about SCPs, see [Service control policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) in the *AWS Organizations User Guide*\.